Table of Contents

 - have the personal and professional integrity to serve the public on Ontario's provincial agencies

 Orientation, training and mentorship are provided to ensure new members can address any issue that arises during the proceedings.
 Members and staff will continue to be diligent in meeting the requirements of the Travel, Meal and Hospitality Expenses Directive.
 Hearing and travel arrangements will continue to be made in the most cost-effective manner.
 The Tribunal respects its obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 The Tribunal will continue to respect all accommodation requests for venues or proceedings and ensure its Business Plan, Annual Report, and other governance and public accountability documents comply with the AAD and the ATAGAA.
-In 2021-22 the Tribunal will complete a review of its mandate.
+The Tribunal was notified fall 2021 that its mandate will be reviewed in the coming years.

 The Tribunal respects the need to meet the expectation that decisions be released in a timely manner.
 However, appeal matters have increased in complexity and more often involve multiple parties with legal representation.
 As a result, the Tribunal will continue to inform stakeholders that some decisions may take longer to complete depending on the complexity of the matter under appeal and the volume of evidence to be considered.

 The Tribunal will resume using its client survey to get feedback on its services.
 The results of the survey assist the Tribunal in its ongoing efforts to improve its service delivery and to evaluate its performance.
-The survey was not used during the 2020-2021 fiscal year, as the Tribunal adjusted to holding virtual hearings out of necessity due to COVID-19.
+The survey was not used during the 2020-21 fiscal year, as the Tribunal adjusted to holding virtual hearings out of necessity due to COVID-19.
+An electronic version of the survey was developed during the 2021-22 fiscal year.

-A key activity for 2021-24 will be for the Tribunal to explore the role of virtual hearings moving forward as we return to the workplace.
-Staff will be conducting an environmental scan of the role virtual hearings play for other provincial adjudicative agencies beginning in 2021-22.
+In 2021, staff began exploring the role of virtual hearings moving forward as we return to the workplace.
+Staff conducted an environmental scan of the role virtual hearings play for other provincial adjudicative agencies and will be exploring the ongoing role of virtual hearings in a post-pandemic environment.

 The Tribunal will deliver on the following key activities within its five key strategic directions: